Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 So what can we deduce from this little experiment?
 That switching your monitors consumes 0 electricity and the consumption increases with higher volume.
 Simple enough, right?

-But I’ve also heard that appliances can even draw power when they are switched off?
+Do appliances draw power when they are switched off?

 Alan Meier, a senior scientist at the Department of Energy’s Berkeley lab, state that roughly 50 devices and appliances in the typical American household are always drawing power, even when they are turned off.